Skip links

 Festival weeks 3-5

-Newly appointed Chief Conductor of the Gävle Symphony Orchestra, Christian Reif has established a reputation for his natural musicality, innovative programming and technical command.
-The 2023/24 season marks Reif’s inaugural season as Chief Conductor of the Gävle Symphony Orchestra.
-He leads 7 programs with the orchestra including their season-opening concerts and a Swedish tour in March 2024.
+Chief Conductor of the Gävle Symphony Orchestra, GRAMMY® Award-winning artist Christian Reif has established a reputation for his natural musicality, innovative programming and technical command.

-Reif is featured on classical singer Julia Bullock’s debut solo Nonesuch Records album Walking in the Dark where he leads London’s Philharmonia Orchestra as well as accompanies Bullock on the piano.
-The album, praised by Gramophone Magazine as “illuminating”, won the 2024 GRAMMY® Award for Best Classical Solo Vocal Album.
-In 2020, Reif and Bullock recorded a series of at-home virtual “Songs of Comfort”.
+In 2024, Reif won a GRAMMY® for the Nonesuch Records album Walking in the Dark, the debut solo album of classical singer Julia Bullock in which he accompanied her on piano and led London's Philharmonia Orchestra.
+The album was praised by Gramophone Magazine as “illuminating” and described Reif as providing “excellent support” for Bullock.
+In 2020 during the pandemic, Reif and Bullock recorded a series of at-home virtual “Songs of Comfort”, ranging from Carole King’s classic “Up on the Roof” to Schubert’s Wanderers Nachtlied.
 NPR Music featured the duo in a “Tiny Desk Concert” for their special quarantine edition of the series, and The New York Times highlighted them on their “Best Classical Music of 2020” list.

 From 2016 to 2019, Christian was Resident Conductor of the San Francisco Symphony and Music Director of the San Francisco Symphony Youth Orchestra, after being the Conducting Fellow at the New World Symphony from 2014 to 2016 and at Tanglewood Music Center in 2015 and 2016.